Short stem prosthesis – Frequently Asked Questions (FAQ)

 Short answer:

-Modern short-stem prostheses typically last 15–20 years or longer today.
+Modern short‑stem prostheses typically last 15–20 years or longer.

 Explanation:

-The durability depends on the quality of the implant, the surgical technique, and the patient's activity level.
-Studies show that short-stem prostheses are just as durable as classical hip prostheses.
-One advantage is the bone-preserving design, which facilitates later revisions.
+The durability depends on implant quality, surgical technique and the patient’s activity.
+Studies show that short‑stem prostheses are as long‑lasting as classic hip prostheses.
+An advantage is the bone‑sparing design, which facilitates later revisions.

 🔹 How is the surgery performed?